-- 6.4 In the case of Oireachtas TV, ISL provision may be set off against the targets set in these Rules for subtitling on this service. - 6.5 Of the total increase in ISL provision provided on an annual basis, a proportion, to be agreed by the Commission with each broadcaster, shall comprise home-produced programming.
+- 12.9.
+In the case of Oireachtas TV, ISL provision may be set off against the targets set in these Rules for subtitling on this service. - 12.10.
+Of the total increase in ISL provision provided on an annual basis, a proportion, to be agreed by the Commission with each broadcaster, shall comprise home-produced programming.

-7. Audio Description (AD) Rules
+Audio Description Rules (AD)

-7.1 This section of the Rules sets out AD targets that have been identified for broadcasters.
-In each instance the broadcaster shall comply with the targets and timeframes that have been applied to their service(s).
+- 12.11.
+Broadcasters shall ensure that they comply with the targets and timeframes that have been applied to their service(s) with respect to the provision of AD.
 These are set with reference to the percentage of output that should include AD.
-All targets are based on a three-year timeframe.

-7.2 In the case of most broadcasting services, AD targets will be assessed by the Commission based on an 18-hour day from 7am-1am.
+All targets are based on a three-year timeframe. - 12.12.
+Any assessment of the AD targets undertaken by the Commission will be based on an 18-hour day from 7am-1am.
 An exception will apply to any service where the length of the broadcast day is less than 18 hours.
 In such circumstances, the AD requirement will be measured over the length of the broadcast day of the service.

 2025 2026 2027

 RTÉ 1 & 2 12% 14% 16%

 RTÉ Jnr 15% 18% 20%

-Virgin Media 1 4% 6% 8%
+Virgin Media 1 5% 6% 8%

-+ 1 and HD Channels Any audio description carried on the ma television service will be made available +1/HD channels.
++ 1 and HD Channels Any audio description carried on the main television service will be made available on +1/HD channels.

-7.3 AD timeframes and targets for the 2025-2027 are as follows:
+12.13.
+AD timeframes and targets for the 2025-2027 period are as follows:

-- 7.4 Of the total increase in AD provision provided on an annual basis, a proportion, to be agreed by the Commission with each broadcaster, shall comprise home-produced programming. - 7.5 In the case of AD provision aired by broadcasters who do not have a mandatory obligation in this respect, any such voluntary provision may be set off against the targets for subtitling.
+- 12.14.
+Of the total increase in AD provision provided on an annual basis, a proportion, to be agreed by the Commission with each broadcaster, shall comprise home-produced programming. - 12.15.
+In the case of AD provision aired by broadcasters who do not have a mandatory obligation in this respect, any such voluntary provision may be set off against the targets for subtitling.